A Study on the Origin of Christianity

 R. Carrier On the Historicity of Jesus p.607

-After Paul got a vision of Jesus (by hallucination mushroom?), he spread this faith in the Lord, Christ, meeting on his way Cephas, James and John who didn't add anything to his message.
+After Paul got a vision of Jesus (by hallucination mushroom?) and got possessed by him, he spread this faith in the Lord, Christ, meeting on his way other apostles and leaders like Barnabas, Apollos, Cephas, James and John who didn't add anything to his message.

 The records testify of a sect already widespread from Rome to Alexandria.